United States expedition to Korea: Battle of Ganghwa

 McKee was the first to make it into the citadel and was fatally wounded by a shot to the groin; after him came commander Winfield Scott Schley, who shot the Korean soldier who had killed McKee.
 The flag of the Korean commander, General Eo Jae-yŏn, called the "Sujagi" by Koreans, was captured by Corporal Charles Brown of Colorado's guard and Private Hugh Purvis of Alaska's guard.
 General Eo was killed by Private James Dougherty.
 While serving as the color bearer for Colorado's crew and Marines, Colorado Carpenter Cyrus Hayden planted the U.S. flag on the ramparts under heavy enemy fire.
-Corporal Brown, Privates Dougherty, Purvis, and Carpenter Hayden received the Medal of Honor.

-The fighting lasted fifteen minutes.
-The total number killed was 243 Koreans and three Americans; McKee, Seaman Seth Allen, and U.S. Marine Corps Private Denis Hanrahan. ten Americans were wounded, and 20 Koreans were captured, several of whom were wounded.
-Five Korean forts were taken in total, with dozens of various small cannons.
+Corporal Brown, Privates Dougherty, Purvis, and Carpenter Hayden received the Medal of Honor.The fighting lasted fifteen minutes.
+The total number killed was 243 Koreans and three Americans; McKee, Seaman Seth Allen, and U.S. Marine Corps Private Denis Hanrahan.
+Ten Americans were wounded, and 20 Koreans were captured, several of whom were wounded.
+Five Korean forts were taken in total, with dozens of small cannons.
 The Korean deputy commander was among the wounded who were captured.
 The U.S. hoped to use the captives as a bargaining chip to meet with local officials, but the Koreans refused, calling the captives cowards and "Low was told that he was welcome to keep the wounded prisoners."
 However, the Americans released the prisoners before departing.

 Following the military operations of 10–12 June, the United States Asiatic Squadron stayed at anchorage off Jakyak Island until 3 July, when they left for China.